Society of Saint Francis: History

 During the English Reformation all religious orders, including Franciscans, were banished from Britain.
 Not until the mid-nineteenth century were the first sisterhoods refounded in the Church of England, in response to the social needs of the time.
-Then came a revival of interest in Francis.
+Then came a revival of interest in Francis of Assisi.
 The Community of St Francis (CSF) was founded in 1905 with sisters living in poverty and working in the East End of London.

 Shortly after World War I, the Revd Douglas Downes, an economics don at Oxford University, and a few friends gave practical expression to their sympathy with and concern for victims of the depression by going out onto the roads and sharing the life of the homeless men and boys, looking for work from town to town.
 In 1921, a Dorset landowner, Lord Sandwich, offered a small farm property (now Hilfield Friary), and here the group of friends was able to offer shelter to the exhausted wayfarers and others in temporary need of help.

-Towards the end of the 1920s a number of religious groups had formed with a Franciscan Charism and to bear witness to the extreme poverty in England at the time.
+Towards the end of the 1920s a number of religious groups had formed with a Franciscan spirit and to bear witness to the extreme poverty in England at the time.
 In 1934, Father Algy Robertson who had a clearer idea of forming a religious order, having been part of the Christa Seva Sangha in India and England, joined Brother Douglas (as he liked to be called).
-Together they held meetings with Father George Potter, who was vicar of the south London St Chrysostom’s Church, Hill Street in Peckham.
+Together they held meetings with Father George Potter, who was vicar of the south London St Chrysostom's Church, Hill Street in Peckham.
 He had spent his time, since 1923, devoting himself to the lives of ordinary people and for the betterment of impoverished boys by creating the Brotherhood of the Holy Cross.
 After some wrangling and discussions between the three men, the Rule and Constitution of the Society of St Francis was read in June 1936, and they agreed to remove the individual names of the brotherhoods, to form a single union.